mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 #### Step 3: Produce mappings between TIVA 21 and ISIC rev 4 (csv file)

 To produce semantic mappings between ISIC Rev 4 and TIVA SKOS classifications the [LogMap](https://git.tib.eu/terminology/sandbox/logmap-matcher) matcher tool is used.
 Java code that runs LogMap is available within the LogMap project.
-Input ontologies for the mapping are TTL file created in Step 1 and Step 2, i.e. **isic4_data.ttl** and **tiva-21.ttl** files respectively.
+Input ontologies for the mapping are ttl files created in Step 1 and Step 2, i.e. input files are **isic4_data.ttl** and **tiva-21.ttl** files respectively.
 To generate mappings one should run *MappingsBetweenIsicAndTiva.java* file located in *test* folder of the LogMap project.
 Output of the mapping is a csv file that contains the following data: